Legalisation and translation of documents

 Legalisation

-For the legalisation of documents, the following channels shall be taken into account depending on the country of issue of the document to be legalised.
+For the legalisation of documents, the following methods will be taken into account depending on the country of issue of the document to be legalised.

-Countries that are members of the European Union or signatories to the Agreement on the European Economic Area:
+Member countries of the European Union or signatories to the Agreement on the European Economic Area (list):

-Documents issued in these countries do not need to be legalised (only checked against the original).
+For documents issued in these countries, legalisation will not be necessary (only comparison with the original).

-Countries signatory to the Hague Convention of 5 October 1961, with which Spain recognises its entry into force
+Countries that are signatories to the Hague Convention of 5 October 1961, with which Spain recognises its entry into force

-The Hague Apostille abolishes the requirement for diplomatic and consular legalisation of public documents originating in one Convention country and intended for use in another.
-The single legalisation procedure - known as an apostille - consists of the competent authority in each country placing an apostille or annotation on the public document itself, which will certify the authenticity of public documents issued in another country.
+The Hague Apostille abolishes the requirement for diplomatic and consular legalisation of public documents originating in a country that is a signatory to the Convention and intended for use in another.
+The single legalisation procedure - known as the apostille - consists of the competent authority in each country affixing an apostille or annotation to the public document itself, certifying the authenticity of public documents issued in another country.

-For documents issued in these countries, documents with a Hague Apostille must be presented.
+For documents issued in these countries, the documents must be presented with a Hague Apostille.

 Countries that have signed the Andrés Bello Convention

-In the case of countries that have signed the Andrés Bello Convention (Bolivia, Chile, Colombia, Cuba, Ecuador, Spain, Mexico, Panama, Paraguay, Peru, Dominican Republic and Venezuela), legalisation by the Spanish Ministry of Foreign Affairs is not required.
+In the case of countries that have signed the Andrés Bello Convention (Bolivia, Chile, Colombia, Cuba, Ecuador, Spain, Mexico, Panama, Paraguay, Peru, the Dominican Republic and Venezuela), legalisation by the Spanish Ministry of Foreign Affairs is not necessary.

-Documents shall be legalised through diplomatic channels, for this purpose they must be presented in:
+Documents will be legalised through diplomatic channels.
+To do so, they must be submitted to:

-The Ministry of Education of the country of origin for diplomas and certificates of studies and at the relevant Ministry for birth and nationality certificates.
+The Ministry of Education of the country of origin for academic qualifications and certificates, and the corresponding ministry for birth and nationality certificates.

-The Ministry of Foreign Affairs of the country where these documents were issued (The stamp of the Spanish Ministry of Foreign Affairs is NOT required).
+The Ministry of Foreign Affairs of the country where the documents were issued (the stamp of the Spanish Ministry of Foreign Affairs is NOT required).

 The diplomatic or consular representation of Spain in that country.

-Documents shall be legalised through diplomatic channels, for which they must be presented at:
+Documents will be legalised through diplomatic channels.
+To do so, they must be submitted to:

-The Ministry of Education of the country of origin for diplomas and certificates of studies and at the relevant Ministry for birth and nationality certificates.
+The Ministry of Education of the country of origin for academic qualifications and certificates, and the corresponding ministry for birth and nationality certificates.

 The Ministry of Foreign Affairs of the country where the documents were issued.